pratyushghosh01/Weather-App/README.md

 Features:

-City Search: Enter a city name or zip code to access its current weather conditions.
+City Search: Enter a city name or to access its current weather conditions.
 Weather Data: View details like temperature, feels like, humidity, wind speed, and weather description.

 Technology Stack: